lasso-js/lasso/README.md

 ]
 ```

-The `raptor-optimizer-require` plugin will automatically scan the source for for any required module to include any additional modules that are required by a particular module (done recursively).
+The `optimizer-require` plugin will automatically scan the source for for any required module to include any additional modules that are required by a particular module (done recursively).
 For a `require` to automatically be detected it must be in the form `require("<module-name>")` or `require.resolve("<module-name>")`.

-The `raptor-optimizer-require` plugin will automatically wrap all Node.js modules so that the psuedo globals (i.e. `require`, `module`, `exports`, `__filename` and `__dirname`) are made available to the module source code.
+The `optimizer-require` plugin will automatically wrap all Node.js modules so that the psuedo globals (i.e. `require`, `module`, `exports`, `__filename` and `__dirname`) are made available to the module source code.

-The `raptor-optimizer-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).
+The `optimizer-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).

-For more details on how the Node.js modules are supported on the browser, please see the documentation for the [raptor-samples/raptor-optimizer-require](https://github.com/raptorjs3/raptor-optimizer-require) plugin.
+For more details on how the Node.js modules are supported on the browser, please see the documentation for the [raptor-samples/optimizer-require](https://github.com/raptorjs3/optimizer-require) plugin.

 # Bundling

 By default, all dependencies required for a page will be bundled into a single JavaScript bundle and a single CSS bundle.
-However, The Raptor Optimizer allows application-level bundles to be configured to allow for consistent bundles across pages and for multiple bundles to be included on a single page.
-Because the Raptor Optimizer also generates the HTML markup to include page bundles, the page itself does not need to be changed if the bundle configuration is changed.
+However, The Optimizer allows application-level bundles to be configured to allow for consistent bundles across pages and for multiple bundles to be included on a single page.
+Because the Optimizer also generates the HTML markup to include page bundles, the page itself does not need to be changed if the bundle configuration is changed.

 If a page has a dependency that is part of an application-level bundle then the dependency will be included as part of the application-level bundle instead of being aggregated with the page-level bundle.